 4) The companion sociopathy to toxic masculinity is misogyny and the NFL has raised the latter to high art.
 With apologies to at least one niece who was well into cheerleading (and several others who participated in such things as high schoolers, including my wife), there’s something objectively creepy and reductive about it generally.
 I felt this way before I showed up at boho Wesleyan and got familiar with the patriarchy.
 On the most basic level, we must ask why girls are expected to cheer for boys but not the other way around (so binary!).
 And, while we’re on the subject, why must they do so in push-up bikinis?
 As per usual, the NFL has managed to magnify the phenomenon and utterly pervert it — into something grotesque, something that exceeds mere objectification.
 For years I’ve been reading about how little, in return for this creepy exhibitionism, NFL cheerleading squads are paid by their fabulously profitable employers.
 Only in the last couple years has it become clear the extent to which these women are exploited — expected to do team events without pay, for example; punished and/or fired for fraternizing with players (while players are not held to the same rules/standards).
 I could deal with the sexualized nature of their outfits and routines; to an extent I could swallow the questionable work conditions, which participants presumably chose of their own free will.
 What truly galled me and put me over the edge, however, was this story about how would-be cheerleaders who failed to make the Redskins squad were offered the opportunity to preserve their chances of joining next year’s squad by joining a sort of auxiliary, whose duties included tarting themselves up and flirting with high-rolling patrons in the skyboxes.
 To believe this practice was or remains restricted to Washington’s NFL franchise would be pretty naïve…

 5) From a labor perspective, NFL brass have so brought the players’ union to heel that in this, the nation’s most lucrative sport, the individuals who create the spectacle itself have next to no power.
 Despite creating the most revenue and experiencing the shortest careers, theirs is the worst contract security among major American athletes; hockey players (many of whom are Canadian or European) have better access to guaranteed contracts, to say nothing of professional baseball and basketball players.
 While rampant militarism permeates the league and helps explains (alongside mere paternalism and racism) the extended blackballing of Kaepernick, his remains a labor issue at its core.
-On this, in America, we should be able agree: No employer has the right to tell an employee how to voice his or her political beliefs (do those who possess a right to work also possess a right to belief?).
+On this, in America, we should be able agree: No employer has the right to tell an employee how to voice his or her political beliefs (Hey, right-wingers: Do those who possess a ‘right to work’ also possess a right to belief?).
 Neither does that employer have the legal right to collude with purported competitors to bar that person from employment on account of those beliefs.
 The NFL does both routinely.
-Special mention must be reserved here for college football, a farm system for which NFL franchises are not obliged to fund.
+Special mention must be reserved here for college football, a farm system for which NFL franchises are not obliged to pay.
 Of course, in nearly every respect discussed here, the college game outpaces the NFL in terms of unconscionable behavior.
 “Student/athletes” create the college football product, too; they aren’t paid at all.
 Meanwhile, in many states, the head football coaches at state universities are the highest paid public employees in those states.

-6) I never thought I’d say this, much less feel it so clearly, but the Patriots’ 20-year run of otherworldly, ungodly form has taken another chunk of the fun out of football-watching, for me anyway.
+6) I never thought I’d say this, much less feel it so manifestly, but the Patriots’ 20-year run of otherworldly, ungodly form has taken another chunk of the fun out of football-watching, for me anyway.
 The Patriots were terrible for decades, as any New Englander knows.
-For us fans, their all-too infrequent glimmers of contention (1976-78, 1985-86, 1996) were nothing less than thrilling.
+For fans, their all-too infrequent glimmers of contention (1976-78, 1985-86, 1996) were nothing less than thrilling.
 Well, that particular thrill is gone.
 In the 21st century, without fail, they go 12-4, win the AFC East and play for a chance to go to the Super Bowl — each and every year.
 Ho fucking hum.
 Is it Brady we should thank for this unprecedented, ultimately mind-numbing success?
 Is it Belichik?
 I tend to believe the latter and not because we are fellow Wesleyan Cardinals.
 Remember 2009, the year Brady got hurt?
 They went 11-5 with Matt Cassell at quarterback.
 But it really doesn’t matter who gets the credit.
 Sports are compelling because we don’t know what’s going to happen.
 With the Patriots in the 21st century, that suspense has been essentially removed from week to week.

 Here’s the awkward thing (and mark this down as Reason #3,489 why American football fans hate New Englanders with the heat of 3,490 suns): The Pats, who once filled us with shame and self-loathing, have become a massive source of social and civic engagement.
 Where I live, here in Maine, people throw game parties where men and women alike don replica jerseys and eat snacks.
 These events are highly inclusive, communitarian, almost weekly affairs.
 It’s hard to find fault with them on any level.
 Indeed, it would be churlish to refuse invitations to this sort good natured revelry.
 So, while I am abstaining from the NFL, I did watch last year’s Super Bowl, for example — a terrible bore of a game, if we’re being honest.
 I attended a cocktail party last January, at a Florida golf resort, where the Pats-Chiefs AFC Championship game played soundlessly on massive flat-screen.
 That game was unbelievable, about the best riposte the NFL could possibly muster to someone like me (if we look past the fact that grandfatherly Pats owner/oligarch Bob Kraft flew to Kansas City directly from a Florida massage parlor).
 The Patriots have become such a civic/social institution in Maine that it’s honestly impossible to avoid them, even if one wishes to.
 In October, a friend invited himself over to my place after we finished music practice nearby.
 “Wait,” he caught himself, “you’re not watching football anymore…” Oh, come on over, I said reassuringly.
-Hewing to principle in such a case makes no sense at all.
+Hewing to principle in such a case makes little sense.
 I’m not avoiding the NFL (or writing this essay) to signal any virtue.
 I’m not boycotting products made with slave labor after all (not technically).
 It’s just a football game… Of course, the Pats beat up on the Jets so thoroughly and unmercifully that Monday night, we switched it off and watched preseason basketball instead.